A combinatorial description of stability for toric vector bundles: Abstract

 \section{Abstract}

-The aim of this paper is to give a necessary and sufficient condition for the stability of a toric vector bundle in the combinatorial terms of its parliament of polytopes, a generalization of Newton polytopes for toric vector bundles by Di Rocco, Jabbusch and Smith.
+The aim of this paper is to discuss a combinatorial characterisation of stability for toric vector bundles (or equivariant reflexive sheaves) in the terms of their parliaments of polytopes, a generalization of moment polytopes for toric vector bundles by Di Rocco, Jabbusch and Smith.
+We also define subparliaments of polytopes and identify them with parliaments of equivariant subbundles.